-SB 3571 requires employers to disclose AI-related impacts during mass layoffs under the Illinois WARN Act.
-Existing WARN Act provisions govern penalties and thresholds.
+SB 3571 requires employers to disclose AI-related impacts when they are 'substantially' the reason for mass layoffs under the Illinois WARN Act and makes other changes.

 If you operate in Illinois and plan mass layoffs, you must disclose AI-related impacts or face penalties.